Believers or Not Believers, Some Tact and Finesse When Traveling Doesn’t Hurt

 - Watch for restriction indications at the entrance of every church.

-In most cases, you’ll see an indication at the entrance of the same one showing you not to take pictures.
+You’ll see an indication at the entrance of these worship places in most cases, showing you not to take pictures.
 When taking photos is allowed, you can picture them without operating your camera’s flash.

-- Don’t interrupt masses or religious celebrations by walking when you see a restrictive indication.
+- Don’t interrupt masses or religious celebrations by walking in the church’s central aisles when you see a restrictive indication.

-It’s just a matter of watching for any signs hanging from the temple’s gates or beside the hallways that lead from the access to the grand altar.
+It’s just a matter of watching for any signs hanging from the temple’s gates or beside the hallways that lead from the main access towards the grand altar.

 As always, manners are welcomed in every situation by asking permission first before carrying out any activity that might be restricted.